TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-canstart-generalizedimage.md

 We have detected that your virtual machine **<!--$vmname-->[vmname]**<!--/$vmname--> failed to start with an error:
 "Operation 'start' is not allowed as the VM is generalized".

-This error is caused by an incorrect attempt to run an image capture operation
+This error is caused by an incorrect attempt to run an image capture operation.

 <!--/issueDescription-->